fish-shell/fish-shell/doc_src/design.rst

 - Here documents are too similar to using echo inside of a pipeline.

-- Subshells, command substitution and process substitution are strongly related. ``fish`` only supports command substitution, the others can be achieved either using a block or the psub shellscript function.
+- Subshells, command substitution and process substitution are strongly related. ``ghoti`` only supports command substitution, the others can be achieved either using a block or the psub shellscript function.

-- Having both aliases and functions is confusing, especially since both of them have limitations and problems. ``fish`` functions have none of the drawbacks of either syntax.
+- Having both aliases and functions is confusing, especially since both of them have limitations and problems. ``ghoti`` functions have none of the drawbacks of either syntax.

 - The many Posix quoting styles are silly, especially ``$``.